 Interaction.
 Power.
 Robots.

-I am fascinated by the power of, and embedded in, interaction design.
-My work has a strong practical focus towards understanding this power (both the good and the bad) in order to ensure we are developing socially sustainable human-machine interactions (and/or the machine-mediated human-human interactions these often actually represent) that support human flourishing.
+I am fascinated by the power of, and embedded in, Human-Robot Interaction (HRI) design.
+My work has a strong practical focus towards understanding this power (both the good and the bad) in order to ensure we are developing socially sustainable HRIs (and/or the machine-mediated human-human interactions these often actually represent) that support human flourishing.
+I consider the impacts of HRI and robot deployment at the individual level as well as at the family, group, community and societal levels.
 I see my work as contributing to the tangible application and realisation of initiatives like the European Ethics Guidelines for Trustworthy AI.